 Different dynamics

 Microsoft Flight Simulator launched with a good variety of default aircraft, but most of which were small, general aviation planes.
-The limited number of default airliners (just three), even including those bundled into the Premium Deluxe edition, all consist of modern jets: the Boeing 787-10, Boeing 747-8 and Airbus A320neo.
+The limited number of default airliners, even including the two extras bundled into the Premium Deluxe edition, all consist of modern jets: the Boeing 787-10 (PD), Boeing 747-8 (PD) and Airbus A320neo.

-Of course, these are all quite different from one another.
+Of course, they’re all quite different from one another.
 However, with the ATR, there’s an even more stark contrast since it’s a turboprop.
 So, after nearly a full three years since the sim’s launch, it’s nice to have an airliner that truly is different.

 A unique flier